wi-fighters/side-projects/project-log-template.md

 ## Time

-- Estimated (add this before getting started)
+- Estimated (e.g. 7 hours over 1 week)
 - Actual (add this on project completion)

 ## New skills